-Diverse cover crop mixes such as legume-grass mixtures and multi-species grass mixtures, combined with livestock grazing can provide positive soil health and water quality effects.
+Incorporating legumes into either existing or new pastures on equine operations is practical and useful in forage production systems.
+Legume-grass mixtures and multi-species grass mixtures, combined with equine grazing can improve soil health and water quality.
 Nitrogen fixation from cool-season legumes enables producers to reduce the amount of N needed on the warm-season grasses in the spring.
-Cover crops are effective at protecting and reducing effects on water quality, reducing nutrient leaching and runoff, and increasing soil organic matter.
+Cover crops are effective at protecting and reducing impacts to water quality, reducing nutrient leaching and runoff, and increasing soil organic matter.
 Livestock manure will also increase soil organic matter.
-Cattle recycle a considerable amount of N, which has been shown to reduce the N needs of the subsequent crop while reportedly providing higher yields compared to non-grazed rotations.
+Livestock recycles a considerable amount of N, which has been shown to reduce the N needs of the subsequent crop while reportedly providing higher yields compared to non-grazed rotations.